 - A handful of fresh chopped basil and/or oregano

 - Cut the aubergines into small fingers, about 1cm by 1cm and about 5cm long.
-I don’t bother with the whole idea of leaving the aubergines to sweat in salt, this recipe takes long enough as it is because everything needs to be done in batches
+I don’t bother with the whole idea of leaving the aubergines to sweat in salt, this recipe already takes long enough because everything needs to be done in batches

-- Then fry the aubergines fingers in a little of the olive oil with salt and pepper until they are nice and soft and slightly browned, this is the bit that takes time because you need to do it in batches for the fingers to brown slightly
+- Then fry the aubergines fingers in a little of the olive oil with salt and pepper until they are nice and soft and slightly browned, this is the bit that takes time because you need to do it in batches for the fingers to soften and take on some colour

 - In the meantime, chop the de-seeded tomatoes into small pieces